kujukuju/JaiCapture/README.md

 I'm not sure how, and the repro case was extremely rare, so instead of fixing it, I'll just say if you're going to be working in a multithreaded environment, probably don't use this library.

+## Future self note

+I think this might actually work if you capture the stuff, put it in a struct bundled with the function somewhere, and then when you call the function it puts the stuff into the scope memory, and calls into an inner function that reads it...
+I guess.

+Like the actual thing `capture` will return is a struct that contains the function pointer and directly after it the raw memory of the thing to be passed in.

+The actual function `capture` returns just reads this raw memory from the address, passes it into the inner function that it generates.

 ## JaiCapture

 Closure captures in jai that kind of works at compile time.